Practicing Day-Trading Risk-Free With a Simulator

 If you want to use NinjaTrader to conduct actual transactions, the company provides that service through NinjaTrader Brokerage or another brokerage it has partnered with.
 Commissions are 29 cents per micro contract through NinjaTrader for otherwise-free accounts.

 Paying customers can lease the platform and receive premium Trader + features such as automatic stop loss and profit target orders, one cancels the other (OCO) orders, and order entry hotkeys.
-Those who choose to buy lifetime access to the platform receive Trader + and Order Flow + features, the latter of which include a market depth map, a volume profile drawing tool, and the ability to chart volume-weighted average prices with standard deviations.
+Those who choose to buy lifetime access to the platform receive Trader + and Order Flow + features, the latter of which includes a market depth map, a volume profile drawing tool, and the ability to chart volume-weighted average prices with standard deviations.

 Leasing costs $720 a year in a single payment, $850 total in two semiannual payments of $425, or $900 total in four quarterly payments of $225.
 Purchasing the platform outright costs $1,099 in a single payment or $1,316 in four monthly payments of $329.